 There are special circumstances where one party can be 16+ and the other 18+, however you will need parental consent and a court order for this to be approved.

 What documents do we need?

-You will need to lodge a Notice Of Intended Marriage (NOIM) form with your celebrant at least 1 month and 1 day and no more than 18 calender months before your ceremony.
+You will need to lodge a Notice Of Intended Marriage (NOIM) form with your celebrant at least 1 month and no more than 18 months before your ceremony.
 If you are unable to lodge this form with your celebrant in person within the time frame, then an authorised person in the state/country that you’re in can witness your signatures, then you scan and email the paperwork before sending it registered post to your celebrant.

 Contact me and I’ll help you with this.

 Who can I get to witness the Notice of Intended Marriage form outside of Australia?

 *an employee of the Commonwealth authorised under paragraph 3(c) of the Consular Fees Act 1955

 *an employee of the Australian Trade Commission authorised under paragraph 3(d) of the Consular Fees Act 1955.

 Any two people who want to marry each other – can.